Why should I choose Integrity Painting, LLC?

 Are you insured?

-Yes, through Motorists Insurance.
+Yes, through The Insurance Advisor Group.
 Each bid package includes a copy of our insurance document..

 How soon can I get a bid and do I have to be there?

-We can schedule bids for the next day or whichever day works for your schedule.
+We can often schedule bids for the next day or any other weekday that works for your schedule.
+We also offer limited Saturday appointments.
 You do not need to be there for exterior estimates, but we strongly recommend that you are.

 How many workers are going to be here?